Avoiding 3-Term Geometric Progressions in Hurwitz Quaternions: Abstract

 \section{Abstract}

-Several recent papers have considered the Ramsey-theoretic problem of how large a subset of integers can be without containing any 3-term geometric progressions.
-This problem has also recently been generalized to number fields and $\F_q[x]$.
-We study the analogous problem in two noncommutative settings, quaternions and free groups, to see how lack of commutivity affected the problem.
-In the quaternion case, we show bounds for the supremum of upper densities of 3-term geometric progression avoiding sets.
-In the free groups case, we calculate the decay rate for the greedy set in $\langle x,y : x^2 = y^2 = 1\rangle$ avoiding 3-term geometric progressions.
+Several recent papers have considered the problem of how large a subset of integers can be without containing any 3-term geometric progressions.
+This problem has also recently been generalized to rings of integers in quadratic number fields and polynomial rings over finite fields.
+We study the analogous problem in the Hurwitz quaternion order to see how non-commutativity affects the problem.
+We compute an exact formula for the density of a 3-term geometric-progression-free set of Hurwitz quaternions arising from a greedy algorithm and derive upper and lower bounds for the supremum of upper densities of 3-term geometric-progression-free sets of Hurwitz quaternions.